vitaly-los/vim/shortcuts.md

 consider consulting `:help [` and `:help g`

 ```
-*        search for word under cursor (forward) and highlight occurrence (see incsearch, hlsearch below)
+*        search for word under cursor (forward) and highlight occurrence (see incsearch, hlsearch below).
+Same Shift + 3
 %        jump from open/close ( / #if / ( / { to corresponding ) / #endif / }
 [{       jump to start of current code block
 ]}       jump to end of current code block